MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/proxy-servers-for-skype-for-business-online.md

 And having a proxy can cause issues.
 Performance-related problems can be introduced to the environment through latency and packet loss by attempting to route Teams traffic through a proxy server.
 Issues such as these will result in a negative experience in such Teams or Skype for Business scenarios as audio and video, where real-time streams are essential.

 We recommend that Teams traffic bypasses proxy server infrastructure.
-You can achieve this by putting Teams Phones and Meeting Room devices on their own VLAN and providing them with Internet access.
+You may wish to achieve this by putting Teams Phones and Meeting Room devices on their own VLAN and providing them with Internet access.

 ## Windows-Based Teams Devices